Please add these two numbers together:

-What to do in Krakow?
-We've got dozens of Krakow stag do activities to choose from that'll keep you busy all day and night
+We've got loads of Edinburgh stag do activities to choose from that'll keep you busy all day and night

-We have a great range of Krakow stag hotels & apartments suitable for all groups.
+We have a great range of Edinburgh stag hotels & apartments suitable for all groups.

-Over 60 Krakow stag activities to choose from.
+Over 130 Edinburgh stag activities to choose from.

 Add Your Details

 Please check above for errors.

 Your details have been passed to our sales team who will be in touch ASAP with pricing and more details.